-When lack of psychological safety leads to death
+When a lack of psychological safety leads to death

-January 28th 1986.
 A severe cold snap had swept across Florida, and icicles covered the launch tower at Cape Canaveral.
-The night before, engineers had begged NASA’s management to cancel the scheduled space flight due to concerns about a tiny gasket known as an ‘o-ring’ which became more brittle the colder it got.
+The night before, engineers had begged NASA’s management to cancel the scheduled space flight due to concerns about a tiny gasket known as an ‘o-ring’ becoming more brittle the colder it got.

 We all remember what happened next.
 73 seconds after lift-off, and with millions, watching around the world, the slow, silent blooming of debris against the clear blue sky was met with horrified shock from the spectators on the ground, including the parents of Christa McAuliffe, a notable member of the crew who’d been selected from thousands of applicants to Reagan’s ‘Teacher In Space’ project.

 The aftermath was brutal.
 The Rogers Commission released its report which heavily criticized NASA’s organizational culture and its decision-making processes that had led to a division between its engineers and management.
 The differing perspectives over the decade-long concern over the o-rings were significant; to management, why stall now when nothing had happened?
 But it meant the very opposite to the engineers, who knew the odds were shortening.
 A rotten culture, lacking in active risk management and psychological safety had doomed the flight from the start, but it took seven people to die publicly to prove the point.

 The Nightmare Workplace

 At the time, NASA had a bullish, goal-driven culture where groupthink triumphed over individual expertize, or objective evidence.
 Engineers lived in dread at what would be sent up into the skies, and management targets were more important than the lives of their astronauts.
 The more launches they authorized, the better; the less they were distracted by the worried nit-picking of the engineers, the better.